AntoniosHadji/AntoniosHadji.github.io/about.md

 > **Philosopher:** from the Greek word φιλοσοφία (philosophia), meaning the love of, and the search for wisdom.

-> **Scientist:** a person who is studying or has expert knowledge of one or more of the natural or physical sciences.
-I study business, technology, the human mind and body.
+> **Scientist:** a person engaging in a systematic activity to acquire knowledge that describes and predicts the natural world.

 ## My Top 5 [Strengths][sf]: